allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 It may seem that counting unique occurrences of values is a trivial task.
 Let’s go back to our example with the banknotes.
-You can think of many ways to check how many unique values are in this list, probably one of the simplest is to use the ```HashSet``` class.
+You can think of many ways to check how many unique values there are in this list, probably one of the simplest is to use the `HashSet` class.
 One of its main features is that it de-duplicates the elements added to it, thus it stores only one occurrence of each.

-After adding 10 values of banknotes: [10, 20, 50, 20, 50, 100, 50, 20, 10, 10] to an instance of the ```HashSet```
+After adding 10 values of banknotes: [10, 20, 50, 20, 50, 100, 50, 20, 10, 10] to an instance of the `HashSet`
 class, it will ultimately only store the values [10, 20, 50, 100] (not necessarily in that order, but it doesn’t matter it this case).
 So all we need to do is check the size of this set and we have the result we were looking for: 4.